Virtual-Finland-Development/infrastructure/Docs/Email.README.md

 - `ses:domain-owned-by-stack`: The stack name that owns the domain name.
 The stack must be deployed before the SES stack (or the with the same deployment when applicable).
 - `ses:this-stack-owns-other-domains`: List of tuples of stack and domain names that rely on the current stack for domain ownership.
   - the syntax for the list item is `stack-name:domain-name`

+## Post-deployment steps

+After the SES stack has been deployed, the domain name must be verified by AWS.
+The verification records should have been created automatically by the stack, but it might take up to 72 hours for the verification to be completed.
+After the verification, the SES should be upgraded to production use by requesting a production access from AWS.
+The production access request can be done from the [AWS SES console](https://console.aws.amazon.com/ses/).